nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### Background
 To boost usability and support more functionalities, many commands in TutorMate support multiple forms of valid user input.

 For example, when editing a person, the "INDEX" parameter can be conditionally omitted when editing the currently shown entry, the "edit" command word is overloaded for both "editLesson" and "editPerson" command, and for each of these two commands, many optional flags are available.

 Given this flexibility and variety of valid user input, it is a challenge to parse all form of valid user input correctly and efficiently.

-We believe the implementation of the `EditPersonCommand` and `EditPersonCommandParser` is a good example that represents how we tackle this challenge at command and parser class level to achieve the desired flexibility and usability while keeping the code clean and maintainable.
+The implementation of the `EditPersonCommand` and `EditPersonCommandParser` can serve as a good example to represent how we tackle this challenge at command and parser class level to achieve the desired flexibility and usability while keeping the code clean and maintainable.

 #### Implementation
 The parsing and execution process of the `EditPersonCommand` is achieved via the combination of Four groups of classes: `AddressBookParser`, `TypeParsingUtil`, `EditPersonCommandParser` and `EditPersonCommand`, each of which is responsible for a different stage of the parsing process.

 Given a user input that is intended to be parsed into an `EditPersonCommand`, a high level description of the parsing process is as follows:

 The first stage is to understand that user intends to invoke the `EditPersonCommand` and delegate the parsing to the specialised parser class, `EditPersonCommmandParser`.
 This step is done by the `AddressBookParser` class, which behave like a "simple factory" via a giant "switch" statement.
 We will not discuss it in depth here as it is not very interesting.

 The second stage is to parse each Parameter and flags.
 This work is delegated to the `typeParsingUtil` class, which is a utility class that contains many static methods that are responsible for parsing different types of user input that is reused across different command parsers.

 Then, the `EditPersonCommandParser` class is responsible for combining the results of the previous stage and construct the `EditPersonCommand` object.

 Finally, the `EditPersonCommand` class is responsible for executing the command and updating the model accordingly.

 The following section will discuss the implementation of the later three groups of classes in more detail.

 #### 1. ListEntry and ListEntryField class
 In TutorMates, Lesson and Person extends `ListEntry` class as they are displayed as items of the ___STUDENTS list___, ___SCHEDULE list___ respectively.

 Each `ListEntry` object contains a list of `ListEntryField` objects, which are the fields of the `ListEntry` object.
 For example, a `Person` object contains a list of `ListEntryField` objects, which are the fields of the `Person` object, such as name, phone number, email address, etc.

 These two classes are used in multiple generic class and methods to achieve the flexibility and robustness of the parsing process.

 #### 2. Parsing of Flags and Parameters